+Income tax expense was \$17.1 million, \$49.8 million and \$56.6 million in fiscal years 2017, 2016 and 2015, respectively.
 The Company provides for deferred taxes using an asset and liability approach that requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in the Company's consolidated financial statements or tax returns.
-This results in differences between the book and tax bases of the Company's assets and liabilities and carryforwards, such as tax credits.
+This results in differences between the book and tax basis of the Company's assets, liabilities and carry-forwards such as tax credits.
 In estimating future tax consequences, all expected future events, other than enactment of changes in the tax laws or rates, are generally considered.
 Valuation allowances are provided when recovery of deferred tax assets does not meet the more likely than not standards as defined in ASC Topic 740, Income Taxes.

 The calculation of the Company's tax liabilities involves dealing with uncertainties in the application of complex tax regulations in several different state tax jurisdictions.
 The Company is periodically reviewed by tax authorities regarding the amount of taxes due.
 These reviews include inquiries regarding the timing and amount of deductions and the allocation of income among various tax jurisdictions.
-The Company records estimated reserves for exposures associated with positions that it takes on its income tax returns that do not meet the more likely than not standards as defined in ACS Topic 740, Income Taxes.
+The Company records estimated reserves for exposures associated with positions that it takes on its income tax returns that do not meet the more likely than not standards as defined in ASC Topic 740, Income Taxes.
+Historically, the valuation allowances and reserves for uncertain tax positions have been adequate to cover the related tax exposures.